Top 10 Best Cell Phone Services

 Verizon Wireless is without a doubt the best.
 I started with AT&T and had decent coverage with them.
 This was quite a while ago.
 Then, AT&T got out of the business where I lived, forcing me to change.
 I went to Sprint and still had decent coverage.
 Then I moved.

-My new home was in a rural area and the Sprint service was very poor.
+My new home was in a rural area, and the Sprint service was very poor.
 I then made a move to Nextel.
 The walkie-talkie feature was neat, but the coverage was poor.
 When that contract ran out, I found myself back with AT&T. I was amazed at how terrible the service was.
-Dropped calls, dead zones around town, more expensive than anything I'd had before, etc. But the thing that drove me crazy was the billing.
+Dropped calls, dead zones around town, more expensive than anything I had before.
+But the thing that drove me crazy was the billing.

 There was always an incorrect billing amount every month.
-If I didn't spend an hour or two looking over my bill, I'd pay as much as $40.00 more per month.
-Customer service was helpful in resolving over-billing issues, but why should I have to spend that time after every new bill came out getting it corrected?
+If I didn't spend an hour or two looking over my bill, I would pay as much as $40.00 more per month.
+Customer service was helpful in resolving overbilling issues, but why should I have to spend that time after every new bill came out getting it corrected?
 I shouldn't have to!
-Finally, I moved to Verizon Wireless and I've been a happy customer ever since.
+Finally, I moved to Verizon Wireless, and I've been a happy customer ever since.

 Forget AT&T, they have the worst dropped calls ever!
-T-Mobile is great, even though I had to pay AT&T almost $300.00 to get out of my contract.
-I make up for it by getting a better free Galaxy phone and Galaxy tablet, and that already makes up for the lousy lemon iPhone that AT&T gave me.
+T-Mobile is great, even though I had to pay AT&T almost $300 to get out of my contract.
+I make up for it by getting a better free Galaxy phone and Galaxy tablet.
+That already makes up for the lousy lemon iPhone that AT&T gave me.

 The Galaxy phone is 10 times better, and there are no more dropped calls.
 Plus, I don't have to wait for half an hour for AT&T customer service to answer my calls.